vuminhtue/VAIBE_Coding/README.md

 ## Station 2: V(AI)BE Coding for Data Science
 #### Instructor: Dr. Tue Vu

+### Vibe Coding
+- AI-assisted software development technique that helps user to code from prompt
+- Introduced by Andrej Karpathy in 02/2025, a Director of AI and Autopilot vision at Tesla, also cofounder of AI research group at OpenAI

 ### Goal:
 - Use Vibe Coding to do an end-2-end Data Science workflow using AI
 - Tools: Cursor.
 Download free version here: www.cursor.com/download